Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

-The appropriate solution for this equation is given by Eq.~\eqref{eq:B0-solution}.
-Then, for $B_1$,
+The appropriate solution for this equation is given by equation~\eqref{eq:B0-solution}.
+Then, for $B_1$

-For the other coefficients we get the following recurrence system ($k=2,3,\ldots$) of inhomogeneous ODEs:
+For the other coefficients we get the following recurrence system ($k=2,3,\ldots$) of inhomogeneous ODEs

 The right-hand side of this equation consists of two terms~\eqref{eq:B-recurrence-rhs1} and \eqref{eq:B-recurrence-rhs2}.
 The sum in the first term~\eqref{eq:B-recurrence-rhs1} is taken over Young diagrams representing the partitions of $k$ such that the length of the rows does not exceed $k-1$.
-The sum in the second term~\eqref{eq:B-recurrence-rhs2} is taken over all Young diagrams representing the partitions of $k-1$. \\ If we equate $0$ the differential part~\eqref{eq:B-recurrence-homo} of the system~\eqref{eq:B-recurrence-homo}--\eqref{eq:B-recurrence-rhs2}, then we arrive (for all $k$) to the so-called degenerate case of the hypergeometric equation.
+The sum in the second term~\eqref{eq:B-recurrence-rhs2} is taken over all Young diagrams representing the partitions of $k-1$.

+If we equate to $0$ the differential part~\eqref{eq:B-recurrence-homo} of the system~\eqref{eq:B-recurrence-homo}--\eqref{eq:B-recurrence-rhs2}, then we arrive (for all~$k$) to the so-called degenerate case of the hypergeometric equation.
 The solution of this equation can be written as

 where $C_k$ and $D_k$ are constants of integration.
 Clearly, in our case always $D_k=0$ while the constant $C_k$ depends on $k$ and should be chosen with the help of the condition $B_k(0)=0$.
 Therefore, the main problem in construction of $B_k$ is to find a particular rational solution of ODE~\eqref{eq:B-recurrence-homo}--\eqref{eq:B-recurrence-rhs2}, which exists by construction for all $k$.
 Below we present the results for $k=1$ and $k=2$.